moygree/azure-network-protocols/README.md

 <p>
 </p>
 <p>
-Welcome to my tutorial on Network Security Groups and Inspecting Network Protocols.
-First you will need to create two VMs on Azure.
-One machine will be a Linux machine and the other will be a Windows 10 machine.
-Both will have two cpus and they must be on the same VNET.
-Once that is done go on the Windows machine and download Wireshark.
-I will attatch a link to the wireshark download. https://www.wireshark.org/download.html Once installed open Wireshark and filter for ICMP Traffic only.
-ICMP is a network layer protocol that relays messages concerning network connection issues.
-Ping uses this protocol, ping tests connectivity between hosts.
-When we filter wirehsark to only capture ICMP packets and ping the private IP address of our linux machine we can visually see the packets on wireshark.
+To get started with Network Security Groups and Inspecting Network Protocols, first create two virtual machines (VMs) on Azure: one Linux machine and one Windows 10 machine.
+Both VMs should have two CPUs and must be on the same virtual network (VNET).
+Once you have completed that, download Wireshark on the Windows machine.
+Here’s a link to the Wireshark download: Wireshark Download.
+After installation, open Wireshark and set a filter for ICMP traffic only.
+ICMP is a network layer protocol that relays messages related to network connection issues, and Ping is a common use of this protocol to test connectivity between hosts.
+By filtering Wireshark to capture only ICMP packets and pinging the private IP address of your Linux machine, you can visually observe the packets in Wireshark.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/IIUShxp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-We can inspect each individual packet and see the actual data that is being sent in each ping. the picture below demonstrates just that.
+We can inspect each individual packet and view the actual data being sent with each ping.
+The image below illustrates this process.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/GLxSIG3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the next portion of the lab we will perpetually ping the Linux machine with the command ping -t.
-This will continually ping the machine until we decide to stop it, while the Windows machine is pinging the Linux machine we will go to the Linux machine and block inbound ICMP traffic on it's firewall.
-Once we do that we will stop recieving echo replys from the Linux machine.
-We will block ICMP by creating a new Network Security Group on the Linux machine that will be set to block ICMP.
-We can allow the traffic by allowing ICMP on the Linux Network Security Groups page on Azure.
+In the next portion of the lab, we will use the command ping -t to perpetually ping the Linux machine.
+This command will continuously send pings until we choose to stop it.
+While the Windows machine is pinging the Linux machine, we will switch to the Linux machine and block inbound ICMP traffic on its firewall.
+Once this is done, we will stop receiving echo replies from the Linux machine.
+To block ICMP, we will create a new Network Security Group (NSG) for the Linux machine, configuring it to block ICMP traffic.
+We can later allow the traffic by enabling ICMP on the Linux Network Security Groups page in Azure.
 </p>
 <br />
 <img src="https://i.imgur.com/5vXO75R.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <img src="https://i.imgur.com/Asl80tN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-Next we will use our Windows machine to SSH to the Linux machine.
-SSH has no GUI it just gives the user access to the machines CLI.
-We will set the wireshark filter to capture SSH packets only.
-When we ssh into the Linux machine with the command prompt "ssh labuser@10.0.0.5" we can see that wireshark starts to immediately capture SSH packets.
+Next, we will use our Windows machine to SSH into the Linux machine.
+SSH does not have a graphical user interface; instead, it provides users with access to the machine's command-line interface (CLI).
+We will set the Wireshark filter to capture SSH packets only.
+When we SSH into the Linux machine using the command prompt ssh labuser@10.0.0.5, we can see that Wireshark begins to immediately capture SSH packets.
 </p>
 <br />
 <img src="https://i.imgur.com/zteR41r.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now we will use wireshark to filter for DHCP.
-DHCP is the Dynamic Host Configuration Protocol this works on ports 67/68.
-It is used to assign IP addresses to machines.
-We will request a new ip address with the command "ipconfig /renew".
-Once we enter the command wireshark will capture DHCP traffic.
+Now we will use Wireshark to filter for DHCP.
+DHCP, or Dynamic Host Configuration Protocol, operates on ports 67 and 68 and is used to assign IP addresses to machines.
+We will request a new IP address by using the command ipconfig /renew.
+Once we enter the command, Wireshark will capture the DHCP traffic.
 </p>
 <br />
 <img src="https://i.imgur.com/vU8fpQf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Time to filter DNS traffic.
-We will set wireshark to filter DNS traffic.
-We will initiate DNS traffic by typing in the command "nslookup www.google.com" this command essentially asks our DNS server what is google's IP address.
+Now it's time to filter DNS traffic.
+We will configure Wireshark to capture DNS traffic and initiate the process by typing the command nslookup www.google.com.
+This command essentially queries our DNS server to find out the IP address of Google.
 </p>
 <br />
 <img src="https://i.imgur.com/VMcwmsO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly we will filter for RDP traffic.
-When we enter tcp.port==3389 traffic is spammed non stop because we are using Remote Desktop Protocol to connect to our Virtual Machine.
+Lastly, we will filter for RDP traffic.
+By entering the filter tcp.port==3389, we can see that traffic is continuously generated as we use the Remote Desktop Protocol to connect to our virtual machine.
 </p>
 <br />
 <img src="https://i.imgur.com/VxXGv6X.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>